Security and privacy

 Per-master control token

-1. Materializes an MCP config on disk that points the Claude CLI at the master MCP server.
+- Materializes the harness-specific MCP configuration that points the agent at the master MCP server.

-2. Mints a fresh control token and writes it into the MCP config as the AGENT_GRID_CONTROL_TOKEN environment variable.
+- Mints a fresh control token and writes it into the MCP config as the

 The MCP stdio child uses that token to authenticate against the localhost HTTP control server.
 The token is scoped to a single master and isn't reused across panes.